- Students & Alumni

 - Know yourself - Know your skills and be prepared to talk about them at length.
 Be able to talk about your past experience and know how it relates to the position you are seeking.
 Have a knowledge of your strengths and weaknesses and know how you can contribute to a company or organization.
 Think about your short and long term goals and about the future.

 - Practice - Go over sample questions and think about how you would answer them.
-Go to Career Services and do a practice interview.
+Schedule a Mock Interview with Career Services.
 Practice your interview skills with friends and family.

 - Develop knowledge of the employer

 - Research - The position, the industry, the economy, and the general business environment -- Know about the competition, the history of the company, and the direction in which they are going.
 If you do not do enough research, it will show!

 How do I promote myself in the interview?

 It starts with how you dress.
 Men should wear a navy or dark suit with black shoes and a black belt preferably.
 Women should wear a nice dress or skirt, or business suit.
 Stay away from loud colors.
 Dark is good.
 You should appear neat and well-groomed.
 Employers pay close attention to non-verbals so be aware of what you are doing.
 Look like you are enjoying your self and that you want to be there.
 This is the one chance you get to brag about yourself.
 Take advantage of it.
 The employers want to hear about you and all of the great things that you have done.

 What is informational Interviewing?